 I have thought about my journey many times over the past few months.
 I have been trying to figure out where or how to start telling my story of loss.
 Many people say that people don't really ever truly believe in religion.
 They are tied to the traditions, pressured by the testimonies of their families and ofttimes their duality just gets the best of them.

 I would hate to admit that I was ever gullible enough to ever believe in the pure crap the Mormon religion piles on you, but I am afraid to say I must admit I was.

 It didn't help that the grandparents that I lived with until I was 12 were Mormon.
 It didn't help that all my cousins growing up were Mormon.
-All 36 of them.
+All 52 of them, some through marriage.
 My 7 Aunts and 7 Uncles on my mothers side were Mormon and both my parents were Mormon.

 It didn't help that I went to church almost every Sunday until I was 20.
 I went to Seminary every weekday from 6am- 6:50am, from my Freshman year in high school until Senior year.
 I went to Mutual every Wednesday night for a few hours.
 Went to Saturday morning service projects for a few hours each week, went to Sacrament Meeting and Sunday School for 3 hours every Sunday and Firesides Sunday nights for up to 3 hours.

 In college I traded Seminary and Mutual for Tuesday and Thursday night classes at the LDS Institute of Religion.
 By which they just mean their religion.

 I was a devout Mormon all through high school.
 I believed.
 I testified.
 I passed out Books of Mormon to my unsuspecting friends and fellow band members.
 I mocked people for not being righteous and I lectured my friends on their potty mouths.
 I was a pain.